-• if, over the year, the performance of the sub-fund's A or L shares is greater than 5%, the variable portion of the management fees will represent 15% (inclusive of tax) of the difference between the sub-fund's performance and the benchmark threshold.
+- if, over the year, the performance of the sub-fund's A, L and SI shares is positive and higher than its benchmark index, the variable portion of the management fees will represent 15% (inclusive of tax) of the difference between the sub-fund's performance and the benchmark threshold. - if, over the year, the performance of the sub-fund's A, L and SI shares is negative or lower than its benchmark index, the variable portion will be nil.